MileHacker Logo

 Important Note on Holidays

 Brazil observes numerous national and state holidays.
-Services and businesses may be closed or have reduced hours on these days.
-Check local calendars for specifics.
+Services and businesses may be closed or have reduced hours for these days.
+Look at local schedules for specifics.

 Etiquette & Accessibility